david-palma/wordlists/README.md

 ## Disclaimer

-This tutorial has been made for educational purposes only, I don't promote malicious practices and I will not be responsible for any illegal activities.
+This repository is meant to provide open source resources for educational purposes only.
+I don't promote malicious practices and I will not be responsible for any illegal activities.